(c) 2001,2018 Peter McCollum

 Unlike the RS-6, the RS-511 directly supports high-speed burst keying at 300 WPM (the RS-6 supports an 'automated keyer', but only at speeds up to 60 WPM).
-The upper left corner of the panel includes 3 compartments for storing the KE-8, CO-8, and CA-3 components.
-These components appear to be the same as those used in the military AN/GRA-71 "coder-burst transmission set".
+The upper left corner of the panel includes 3 compartments for storing the KE-8, CO-8, and CA-3 components (part of the CK-8 coder/keyer system).

 Other changes or improvements of the RS-511 over the RS-6 include:

 · Because of the RS-511's packaging as a single unit, many possible problems with the RS-6 set are avoided.
 With the RS-6, there are several cables that must be connected correctly according to the type of power source, etc.